okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

   - main
 ---

-This guide explains how to add orgs to your Okta Aerial account, and manage Aerial org settings.
+This guide explains how to add orgs to your Okta Aerial account and manage Aerial org settings.

 > **Note:** Access to Okta Aerial requires an additional product to be present.
 Ensure that your Okta account team gives you access to the Okta Aerial API.